tonibuenter/remotequery-java/docs/orm-myths.md

 # ![Burden of ORM](g4932sm.png) A Critical View on ORM Tools

-Assume the situation of junior developer starting to program with relational databases (RDB) with Java.
+Assume the situation of junior developer starting to program against relational databases (RDB) with Java.
 A closer look at common articles and blogs will harden the impression that object relational (ORM) mapping tools are the way to pursue.
 He or she may finally choose a tool such as _Hibernate_, _EJB_, _TopLink_ or others the like.

-Further, many large companies e.g. from the financial industry have an explicit policy using ORM tools for their inhouse development.
+Further, many large companies from e.g. the financial industry have an explicit policy using even a specific ORM tool for their in-house development.

-In this  article I like to point out some thought and experiences about the back side of the ORM approach.
+In this article I like to point out some thought and experiences about the dark side of the ORM approach and advocate our approach _RemoteQuery_.

 Topics like: